rstudio/tfestimators/inst/docs/architecture_notes.md

 ### Input Function

-Another spec constructor is the input_fn required for the estimators.
-This is where users provide an input source, e.g. in-memory dataframe or matrix, streaming data, serialized data formats, etc.
+Another spec constructor is the input function required for the estimators.
+This is where users provide the input sources to feed into the model, e.g. in-memory dataframe/matrix, streaming data, serialized data formats, etc.

 Users have two ways to specify in-memory data set - using formula interface or passing `features` and `response` arguments.
 For example, users can use built-in `input_fn()` on `data.frame` objects like the following: